 - Women's Indoor and Outdoor Track

-Daniel is in his first year at Loyola.
+Daniel is entering his third year at Loyola.
 Fitzpatrick came to Loyola after serving as a Life Skills Advisor at Austin Peay University during the 2017-2018 academic year.
-He assisted student-athletes in finding and creating career opportunities, helped with life skills programing, was an academic advisor and assisted with the planning of seminars for the athletic department.
+He assisted student-athletes in finding and creating career opportunities, helped with life skills programming, was an academic advisor and assisted with the planning of seminars for the athletic department.
 Prior to that, he was a compliance intern at the University of Notre Dame where he assisted with the Fighting Irish’s compliance and grant-in-aid reporting, as well as the tracking of recruiting activities.
 Fitzpatrick’s first foray into a career in college athletics was as a media relations intern at his alma mater, Tennessee State.
 He was the primary contact for the volleyball and tennis teams, coordinating graphics, video and social media content for those sports.
 Fitzpatrick earned a bachelor of applied science in mass communications/media studies from Tennessee State.